kittenbothk/kittenbothk-Eng/Kits/future_inventor/future_inventor_intro.md

 ### 6. Smart Lamp Post

-A smart street light that can be controlled through IoT and can adjust brightness.
+A smart streetlight that can be controlled through IoT and can adjust brightness.

 ![](./images/streetlamp.jpg)

 ### 7. Smart Traffic Light

-A smart traffi light.
+A smart traffic light.

 ![](./images/trafficlight.jpg)